Donald Trump May Start A War In Order To Finagle His Way Into A Third Term, Claims Robert De Niro

 De Niro then went on to point out that the only other president to serve more than two terms was Franklin Delano Roosevelt, who was, indeed, president during World War II.

-However, at the time, the Constitution didn’t put any limits on how long a president could serve.
+However, at the time, the Constitution didn’t put any limits on how many terms a president could serve.
 After the Roosevelt administration, however, the 22nd Amendment was ratified, effectively limiting a president to two terms.

-War or no war, for Donald Trump to be allowed to have a third term would require either the 22nd Amendment being overturned, or for all three branches of the government, and the American people, to look the other way at the Constitution.
+War or no war, allowing Donald Trump to have a third term would require either the 22nd Amendment being overturned or for all three branches of the government and the American people to ignore the Constitution.

-Similarly, as reported by The Inquisitr, in a June 16 tweet Trump suggested that, after a third term, perhaps the American people would want him to “stay longer.”
+Similarly, as reported by The Inquisitr, in a June 16 tweet Trump suggested that, after a second term, perhaps the American people would want him to “stay longer.”

 Further, there seems to be little to no interest in amending the Constitution to allow Trump to serve more than two terms.
 Amending the Constitution is a long and arduous process that takes years, and as of this writing, no legislator in either party has given any indication that they’re interested in starting the process.